• Skip to primary navigation

 Call or email HPO.
 (Contacts are in the right sidebar.)
 Describe your project.
 HPO staff will tell you what level of review your project requires and help with the application process.
 They will work with you on developing your project so it meets historic preservation requirements.

-2. If HPO staff say that your project needs HPRB review, then contact the ARC and ANC3C.
+2. If HPO staff say that your project needs HPRB review, then contact the ARC and ANC3A or 3C.

 Contacts are in the right sidebar.

-3. The ARC and ANC3C will review the project in advance of the monthly HPRB meeting.
+3. The ARC and the ANC will review the project in advance of the monthly HPRB meeting.

 If your project needs full review, you will present it to the ANC’s preservation committee on the first Monday of the month and meet with the ARC on the second Monday of the month.
 The case may be discussed at the ANC public meeting the third Monday of the month, or it may go on the ANC’s consent calendar.
 The ARC and the ANC both submit recommendations to HPO staff before the staff write their report on each case for HPRB.